 Governing law, venue, waiver of the jury trial and attorney fees: This agreement is to be governed by the law of OHIO.
 Venue for any action other than a lien foreclosure may at contractor’s option lie in its home county.
 The parties intentionally waive the right of a jury trial, in any litigation arising under this agreement; the prevailing party shall recover its attorney fees and costs.

 Entire agreement: No prior representation: Amendment: This is the entire agreement upon the contractor and customer.
-There is no representation past or present, by contractor or any person acting for contractor, which does not appear herein.
+There is no representation past or present, by contractor or any person, real or make believe, acting for contractor, which does not appear herein.
 This agreement may not be amended except by a written change order or amendment executed and paid for as provided herein.

 Severability: Any remaining provisions hereof shall remain in full force and effect.